 One of the major problems writers face when they reach the end of their manuscript, is getting reliable and expert feedback on the book as a whole.
 An editor can edit the book structurally (click the link to read this article to see what’s involved) and will work right through your manuscript marking it with their comments on what areas need improving/developing/deleting.
 However this is can be a costly process as it is time consuming and requires a high level of skill and experience.

-If you require a reader’s report on a non-fiction book, Patricia O’Reilly will be delighted to assist.
-Contact her using our form, with details of your book and it’s length.
+Contact us using the Contact form, with details of your book and it’s length.